coderolls/coderolls-blog/_posts/git/2019-12-20-basic-git-commands.md

 author: gaurav
 image: assets/images/2019-12-20-basic-git-commands/blog-cover.jpg
 categories: [GIT, GIT Basic]
-description: GIT is one of the most important parts of the developer's day to day work.
+description: GIT is one of the most important parts of the developer's day-to-day work.
 So learning GIT is a must for a newbie developer.
 In this article, you are going to learn the 8 most important basic GIT commands.
 featured: false
-hidden: flase
+hidden: false
 toc: true
 ---

-GIT is one of the most important parts of the developer's day to day work.
+GIT is one of the most important parts of the developer's day-to-day work.
 So learning GIT is a must for a newbie developer.
 In this article, you are going to learn the 8 most important basic GIT commands.

 Below, I have listed down all the 8 commands and then, we will have a look at them one by one.